Eating Disorders Workshop

 Body image is a huge issue for children and teenagers and students will have the chance to vocalise their own thoughts about the social pressures to be a certain weight or shape and what can be done to maintain self-esteem.

-Young people will also be introduced the many sources of help and support for eating disorders including friends, family, different types of counselling, support groups and charities/helplines such as Beat and the National Centre for Eating Disorders.
+Young people will also be introduced to the many sources of help and support for eating disorders including friends, family, different types of counselling, support groups and charities/helplines such as Beat and the National Centre for Eating Disorders.

 Why Choose a 2020 Dreams PSHE Workshop?